 Since users often find this confusing, Crashplan asks again to be sure.
 If you really want to create a new device archive, click 'Yes'.

 10. Once you've selected your archive or created a new one, you'll end up at the main CrashPlan screen.
 Notice that it will immediately begin the backup process, and create a catalog of files that need to be backed up, and start sending them to the backup destination.

 If you've started a new archive (this is a new device), the default selection of files to back up will only include the user profile folder of the installing user. (c;\Users\<accountname>).

 If you'd like to backup the files of other users on this machine, or additional files, click on 'Manage Files'

 11. The Manage Files window shows the current selection of files that you're backing up from your computer.
 The line at the top of the list shows the directory position.
 You can click on directories there (like 'c:') to see the selection status of their contents.

 The column of check boxes indicate whether the listed file or directory is selected for backup.
 A '-' (minus) sign indicates that _some_ of the files in the directory are being backed up, while a check mark indicates that _all_ of the files in that directory will be backed up.
 In the second frame of the example, the whole 'Users' directory has been selected for backup, so that all users' files from the machine will be backed up.

 If you make any changes, be sure to click the 'Save' button.

 Note: If you remove a file or directory from the backup selection, any existing backups of that file will be removed from your backup archive immediately.
-Be very careful when selecting your
+Be very careful when selecting what to include or remove.

 12. If you're re-installing Crashplan to recover files, on the first run of the program, after you select 'Replace Existing', you'll need to select which device archive you're going to use for this installation.
 The list will show the names of backup archives (usually named after machines).
 Select one of these, and you'll proceed to the Main window as shown in step 10.